3 steps to a learning organization

 What is the key to a company’s success?
 If you believe John Welch, who was CEO of General Electric between 1981 and 2001, “the ability of an organization to learn and implement what it has learned is the ultimate competitive advantage.”
 This competitive advantage of a learning organization at General Electric is expressed in one Increase in market value by $268 billion from (Craven, 2004).

-It is no longer a secret that companies have to establish the demand for continuous improvement in their culture in order to remain competitive.
-Success stories like those from Google or General Electric show us that the employee-driven process doesn't just work in theory.
-So far so good.
-The question of how does this not clarify & #8211; that is why you will find three steps here that must be fulfilled so that your company becomes a learning organization.
+Meanwhile, it’s no longer a secret that companies need to establish a culture of continuous improvement in order to remain competitive.
+Success stories like those of Google or General Electric show us that the employee-driven process not only works in theory.
+So far, so good.
+However, that doesn’t answer the question of how - that’s why you’ll find three steps here that must be fulfilled for your company to become a learning organization.

 Role of the learning environment